Classification of affine vortices: Introduction

-In the case of vortices one is interested in the study of holomorphic vector bundles over compact K\"ahler manifolds with additional data, for example a prescribed holomorphic section.
-Vortices are the zeros of the {\em vortex functional} given by the norm-square of \eqref{ve}.
-The zeros of the vortex functional correspond to minima of the Yang-Mills-Higgs functional - also called the energy functional for gauged holomorphic pairs.
-Bradlow's paper defines a stability condition for such objects and relates it to the existence of zeros of the vortex functional.
+In the case of vortices the corresponding holomorphic objects are holomorphic bundles over compact K\"ahler manifolds with additional data, for example a prescribed holomorphic section.
+Vortices are the zeros of the {\em vortex functional} given by the norm-square of the left hand side of \eqref{ve}.
+Bradlow's paper \cite{Brad:stability} defines a stability condition for such objects and relates it to the existence of zeros of the vortex functional.
 Results in Bradlow \cite{Brad:stability} are used to investigate the moduli space of finite energy vortices in \cite{Brad:moduli1}, \cite{Brad:moduli2} and \cite{Brad:vortices}.
-In case of line bundles, \cite{Brad:vortices} provides a complete description, which is a version of \cite{JT} in the case when the base when is a compact K\"ahler manifold. \cite{Mund} generalized \cite{Brad:stability} by allowing the fiber to be a K\"ahler Hamiltonian manifold.
-All these Hitchin-Kobayashi results are infinite-dimensional versions of the abstract setting laid out in Kempf-Ness \cite{KN} and Kirwan \cite{Kirwan}, the main idea is that the symplectic quotient coincides with the geometric invariant theory quotient.
+Garcia-Prada \cite{oscar1}, \cite{oscar2}, \cite{oscar3} provides a different approach to similar results via dimensional reduction, achieving in some cases more general results.
+Mundet \cite{Mund} generalizes these results by allowing the fiber to be a K\"ahler Hamiltonian manifold.
+All these Hitchin-Kobayashi results are infinite-dimensional versions of the abstract setting laid out in Kempf-Ness \cite{KN} and Kirwan \cite{Kirwan}, in which the main idea is that the symplectic quotient coincides with the geometric invariant theory (git) quotient.